 5.4.1 Description

-After an AI/ML Entity is trained, validation is done to ensure the training process is completed successfully..
+After an AI/ML Entity is trained, validation is done to ensure the training process is completed successfully.
 However, even when validation is conducted successfully during development, it is necessary to test and check if the AI/ML Entity is working correctly under certain runtime contexts or using certain testing data set.
 Testing may involve interaction with third parties (besides the developer of the AI/ML training function) , e.g. the operators may use the AI/ML training function or third-party systems/functions that may rely on the results computed by the AI/ML entity for testing.

 After completing the AI/ML entity training, and when the performance of the trained AI/ML entity meets the expectations on both training and validation data, the AI/ML entity is made available to the consumer(s) via the AI/ML training report (see AIMLTrainingReport IOC in TS 28.105 [4]).
 Before applying the AI/ML entity to the target inference function or AI/ML-enabled function, the AI/ML training MnS producer may need to allow the consumer to evaluate the performance of the AI/ML entity via the AI/ML testing process using the consumer’s provided testing data.
 The testing data have the same pattern as the input part of the training data.